Using a Tarp as Shelter

 When you want to save weight without spending lots of money, not many items beat the tarp.
 All you need is the tarpaulin sheet itself, stakes, some cord, and a couple of trees or hiking poles.

-Tarps come in many shapes and perhaps the most common ones are squares or slightly elongated rectangles.
+Tarps come in many shapes, and perhaps the most common ones are squares or slightly elongated rectangles.
 While there are shaped tarps for specific purposes, we concentrate on just the rectangular ones in this article.

 A tarp is much more than just a piece of fabric: it can be shaped in many ways from a simple lean-to all the way to luxurious tent-like contraptions.
 Tarp shelters are well ventilated, pack small and light, and weigh a fraction of the weight of a tent.

-Guyline to tarp loop
+Guyline attached to a camo tarp loop

 Tarps often have loops on the fabric, not just along the sides.
 This makes shaping and tightening easier.